 When did the Tudor period begin and end?

-The Tudor period began in 1485 when Henry VII defeated King Richard III at the Battle of Bosworth Field and ended in 1603 with the death of Elizabeth I. This dynasty ruled England and Wales for 118 years.
+The Tudor period began in 1485 when Henry VII defeated Richard III at the Battle of Bosworth Field.
+The era ended in 1603 after the death of Elizabeth I.

 Short answers, pulled from the story.

-The Tudor period began in 1485 when Henry VII defeated King Richard III at the Battle of Bosworth Field and ended in 1603 with the death of Elizabeth I. This dynasty ruled England and Wales for 118 years.
+The Tudor period began in 1485 when Henry VII defeated Richard III at the Battle of Bosworth Field.
+The era ended in 1603 after the death of Elizabeth I.